technomancy/leiningen/PLUGINS.md

 long as it's available on the classpath, Leiningen will be able to use it.

-To use a plugin, add it to your project.clj :dev-dependencies and run "lein deps".
-Then you'll be able to invoke the tasks it provides with "lein $TASK".
-If you want plugins to be available for all the projects you use, you can place their jars in ~/.lein/plugins.
+Plugins may be installed on a per-project or user-wide basis.
+To use a plugin in a single project, add it to your project.clj :dev-dependencies and run "lein deps".
+To install it for your user, run "lein plugin install ARTIFACT-ID VERSION".

-TODO: explain plugin task

 ## Writing a Plugin